 The eradication trap network was deployed and opened in stages starting with South Ronaldsay and the Linked Isles, followed by protected areas in West Mainland and across East Mainland.
 The traps on South Ronaldsay were then opened.

-Once work could resume following the first lockdown in June 2020, the East Mainland traps were opened, and traps were deployed at pace on West Mainland.
-The full trap network for the first phase of the eradication is now in place.
+Once work could resume following the COVID pandemic, the East Mainland traps were opened, and traps were deployed at pace on West Mainland.
+The full trap network has proved effective at reducing the number of stoats to a point where staff can respond to individual sightings across the whole of the eradication zone.

 Trap checks